 How Do I Know If My Aerobic Treatment System Needs Routine Service

-One of the best things that you can do for yourself as a homeowner is to keep detailed records about your aerobic treatment system.
+One of the best things you can do as a homeowner is to keep detailed records about your aerobic treatment.
 This will help answer many questions at the time of repair and it will also help you to know when you will need regularly scheduled aerobic septic maintenance so that you can plan for it in the future.

 When you keep records about your aerobic septic system make sure that you include important information such as: